Terramorpha/ift6162-hw2-2025/ASSIGNMENT.md

 The full state tracks 5 species + 2 temperatures across 20 spatial cells (140D).
 Physics simulation is too slow (~25 ms/step) for RL.
 We provide a neural surrogate (60× faster, 19% error) wrapped in `SurrogateCalcinerEnv`.

-**Algorithm** (25 pts): Adapt your best Part 1 algorithm to 140D.
+Adapt your best Part 1 algorithm to work with the 140-dimensional state (25 pts).
 You'll need a neural network policy—linear won't work.
 Should you use fully-connected layers or 1D convolutions to capture spatial structure?
 Start simple: just look at outlet conversion, then incorporate spatial profiles.

-**Evaluation** (15 pts): Validate on the true physics simulator (`CalcinerSimulator`), not just the surrogate.
+Validate on the true physics simulator (`CalcinerSimulator`), not just the surrogate (15 pts).
 Report energy and violations.
 Visualize spatial profiles—does the policy create smooth gradients?
 The surrogate is differentiable if you want to exploit that.

 ---